muktihari/fit/README.md

 We provide some CLI programs to interact with FIT files that can be found in [cmd](/cmd/doc.go) folder.

-1. **fitactivity**: Combines multiple FIT activity files into one continuous FIT activity (and conceal the start and end GPS positions for privacy).
+1. **fitactivity**: A program to manage FIT activity files, including combining multiple FIT activity files into a single continuous activity, concealing start and end GPS positions for privacy, and reducing or removing messages.
 [README.md](/cmd/fitactivity/README.md)
 2. **fitconv**: Converts FIT files to CSV format, enabling us to read the FIT data in a human-readable format.
 Conversely, it also converts CSV files back to FIT format, enabling us to create or edit FIT files in CSV form.
 The programs is designed to work seamlessly with CSVs produced by the Official FIT SDK's _FitCSVTool.jar_.
 [README.md](/cmd/fitconv/README.md)
 3. **fitprint**: Generates comprehensive human-readable **\*.txt** file containing details extracted from FIT files.
 [README.md](/cmd/fitprint/README.md)
 4. **fitdump**: Dumps the FIT file(s) into segmented bytes in a **\*.txt** file format.
 [README.md](/cmd/fitdump/README.md)